1999 UEFA Champions League final: Post-match and legacy

 Manchester United became the first team to win the European Cup or Champions League without being the champions of Europe or champions of their country the preceding season.
 They had finished second behind Arsenal in the 1997–98 FA Premier League, but had qualified through UEFA's expanded 24-team format, which had been introduced a season earlier.
 Had Bayern won the cup, they would have become the first team to achieve this feat, having also finished second in the Bundesliga to Kaiserslautern the season before.
 While Manchester United finished the season as treble champions, Bayern ultimately lost the DFB-Pokal final to Werder Bremen, which meant they finished the season with the Bundesliga title as their only silverware.

 Manchester United received £2 million in prize money from UEFA for winning the competition, on top of the £10 million they had already won just for reaching the final; by comparison, Bayern Munich received £1.6 million for finishing as runners-up.
 Manchester United also received another financial boost in the form of an increase in the share price of their parent company on the London Stock Exchange; following the match, the price rose from 187 pence per share to 190 pence; however, this was still around 50p less than the shares were trading for earlier in the season during the attempted buyout of the club by BSkyB.

 Manchester United planned an open-top bus tour of the city of Manchester the day after the game, at which they would parade their three trophies for an expected 700,000 people lining the streets between Sale and the city centre.
 The parade culminated with a reception at the Manchester Arena, for which 17,500 tickets were made available at £3 each; proceeds went to Ferguson's testimonial fund.
 Greater Manchester Police later estimated that the actual number of people who attended the parade was around 500,000.

 Broadcasting

-In the United Kingdom, the final was broadcast by ITV Sport with commentary provided by Clive Tyldesley and Ron Atkinson.
+In the United Kingdom, ITV Sport broadcast the final with commentary from Clive Tyldesley and Ron Atkinson.
 The broadcast attracted an average of 15.5 million viewers, with a peak audience of 18.8 million at 21:30, just as Manchester United scored their two goals.
 The climax of the game was voted as the fourth-greatest sporting moment ever by Channel 4 viewers in a 2002 poll.
+Alan Green and Mark Lawrenson commentated the final for BBC Radio 5 Live.
+In a 2024 BBC poll celebrating the station's 30th anniversary, listeners ranked it eighth on the list of most defining sporting moments in the station's history.

 In Germany, the match was shown on RTL Television, and was seen by an average of 13.59 million people over the course of the broadcast.
 In Spain, the match was shown on TVE.
+In France, the match was shown on TF1 with commentary by Thierry Roland and Jean-Michel Larqué, the pairing who had also commentated the 1998 World Cup final for the same station.